MTA Subways and Buses

 Personal Care Attendants

-Personal Care Attendants (people employed to assist individuals with disabilities) are eligible to ride MTA buses free when accompanying a person who is carrying a paratransit card that designates PCA assistance is required.
+Personal Care Attendants (people who assist individuals with disabilities) are eligible to ride MTA buses free when accompanying a person who is carrying a paratransit card that designates PCA assistance is required.

 If you have a service animal and would like an ID card that you can present when you travel in the subways and on MTA buses, click here to download and print the Application for Voluntary Service Animal Identification Card.